 Summer is here and the sippin’ is easy with The Ginger Rogers!
 This refreshing cocktail, made with gin and ginger ale is just made for sultry afternoons and evenings.
-If you are fan of ginger lemonade, you are going to love this light cocktail with ginger ale, ginger syrup, lemon, and mint!
+If you are a fan of ginger lemonade, you are going to love this light cocktail with ginger ale, ginger syrup, lemon, and mint!

 Fizzy cocktails are always high on my summer playlist – bonus points if they don’t need a lot of ingredients like this gin and ginger ale cocktail – aka The Ginger Rogers.
 Although this gin cocktail would work with vodka, I really like the added dimension that gin brings – highlighting the mint and ginger flavors without overpowering them.

 - gin – I recommend a good basic gin for this –Ford’s is a favorite here.